statch/gitbot/README.md

 ### Other commands:
 - `git --help` - a classic help message with commands
 - `git --privacy` - the Bot's privacy policy
+- `git --vote` - vote for the Bot!
 - `git --aliases` - get a list of aliases for the Bot's commands
 - `git --stats` - some stats regarding the functioning of the Bot
 - `git --uptime` - Bot's uptime